 Open up the bouquet and garter toss

 Most weddings consider flowers as one of the main focal points of the ceremony.
-While the bride/gride (together with members of the bride’s wedding party) normally hold a bouquet, having both spouses or members of either party carry one is a terrific way to make the festivities more gender inclusive.
+While the bride/gride (together with members of the bride’s wedding party) normally hold a bouquet, having both spouses or members of either party carry one is a terrific way to make a more gender inclusive wedding .

 Request gender inclusive music from your DJ

 Request that your DJ or band use language that is gender-neutral.
 Instead of calling out husbands and wives to the dance floor, use the words “couples” or “partners.”
 On a similar note, musicians (and some DJs) may be willing to make modest changes to song lyrics to make them more gender-neutral or even suitable to a newlywed couple.

 Want to learn more about which destinations are truly LGBTQ+ friendly and gender inclusive?
 Follow the link below to read our latest Pride Series blog, All-Inclusive Wedding Destinations That are Truly All-Inclusive: